sshniro/zap-docs/source/includes/welcome.md

 ##Documentation Structure

 The API documentation is divided in to eight main parts.
-Following shows the summary of each main section.

-* [**Getting Started**](#getting-started) section contains introductory information of ZAP and installation guide to set up ZAP for testing.
+* [**Introduction**](#getting-started) section contains introductory information of ZAP and installation guide to set up ZAP for testing.
 * [**Exploring The Apps**](#exploring-the-app) section contains examples on how to explore the web application.
 * [**Attacking The Apps**](#attacking-the-app) section contains examples on how to scan or attack a web application.
 * [**Getting The Results**](#getting-the-results) section contains examples on how to retrieve alerts and generate Reports from ZAP.